reza-debug/ML_Projects/README.md

 2)find digit number

-and 1 project for reduce data
+and another project for reduce data